marmold/packer-plugin-wim/README.md

 ## Important notes

 - To use this plugin on Windows, a required DLL file from wimlib is necessary called libwim-15.dll.
 It can be found in wimlib archive for Windows runtime: https://wimlib.net/downloads.
-In future it will be provided with plugin in correct ZIP archive to work without any additional actions but for now it must be included in one of those paths:
+This DLL is part of archive in released artifacts so its ready to go bundle.
+If you build plugin from sources then you need to make sure to have this library correctly placed in one of those paths:
     1. The directory of the executable file being called.
     2. The current working directory from which the executable was called.
     3. The %SystemRoot%\SYSTEM32 directory.